Arizona Recount Laws

 Mix of hand count and retabulation

-However, for close vote margin recounts, 5% of the precincts for the recounted race shall be randomly selected for a hand count audit of both paper ballots and VVPATs.
-If the results from the hand count differ from the electronic review and/or the retabulation, and if that difference falls outside a set margin, an expanded number of votes will be hand counted.
+However, for close vote margin recounts, 5% of the precincts for the recounted race shall be randomly selected for a hand count audit of the paper ballots.
+If the results from the hand count differ from the retabulation, and if that difference falls outside a set margin, an expanded number of votes will be hand counted.
 If the difference persists, the count will eventually be expanded to the entire jurisdiction for the office being recounted.
 A.R.S. § 16-663 (B).

 Close vote margin